-The remuneration of the Executive Directors' and the key Management is linked to the performance of the Company (please refer to the Annual Report 2018 page 22).
-With effect from 2018, the Company has adopted contractual provisions to safeguard against material misstatement of financial statements to deter and recover from the unlikely event of deliberate manipulation of the performance of the Company.
+The remuneration of the Executive Directors' and the key Management is linked to the performance of the Company (please refer to the Annual Report 2019 page 23).
+With effect from 2018, the Company has adopted contractual provisions to safeguard against material misstatement of financial statements to deter and recover from the unlikely event of deliberate manipulation the of performance of the Company.
 Such contractual provisions allow the Company to reclaim incentive components of the remuneration from the Executive Directors' and the key Management in the exceptional circumstances of misstatement of financial results or misconduct resulting in financial loss to the Company.

-PROJECT AND QUALITY MANAGE-MENT
+PROJECT AND QUALITY MANAGEMENT